By Gordon Mayer | Excerpted from the Spring 2013 issue of Ukulele magazine

 The most asked question I hear about restringing a uke is, “How often should I change strings?”
 There are a few things to consider when answering this question.
 If one breaks, I would recommend changing all of them (but of course you can replace the broken one first and come back to the rest of the set if you’re in the middle of playing).
 Older strings tend to lose their intonation (they start to run sharp), so that’s another indicator that you should change strings.
 Overall, however, I recommend a string change every three to six months.
 As strings get older, they start to sound dull and it is possible you won’t even notice a change in tone until you change strings.

-- Take off one string at a time
+- Take off one string at a time by detuning the old string and either cutting or unwrapping it

 - Tie the new string onto the bridge